Page 2 - Physical Look - Hardware; Installation

 As mentioned above, the NH-L9x65 came pre-attached with the lower-profile NF-A9x14 PWM fan.
 This is the same fan used in its predecessor, the NH-L9.
 The 92mm fan has a Noctua specified rotational speed range of 600-2500 RPM, an airflow rating of 57.5 cubic meters per hour, and a static pressure of 1.64 mmH2O.
 These numbers may seem low when compared to larger fans, however this fan is only 92mm in diameter and 14mm in depth, compared to 25mm on the NF-A9 PWM.
 It also comes with a low noise adapter, which reduces all of the numbers I have stated above in order to keep the output noise low.
 Rated mean time before failure is approximately 150000 hours, which is just over seventeen years.
 While there are fans from other manufacturers that could be used for this heatsink, the NF-A9x14 PWM has impressed me quite a bit, and I cannot find a real reason to replace them.

 Taking a look at the Noctua NH-L9x65, the heatsink itself is very small.
 With dimensions measuring at 51mm in height, 95mm in width, and 95mm in depth, Noctua has kept the length and width to be the same as the award-winning NH-L9 series.
 The only measurement larger than the previous model is the height of the heatsink, which has more than doubled in size.
 A major upgrade with the NH-L9x65 is the addition of two extra heatpipes on sides of the heatsink.
-According to Editor-in-Chief Jonathan Kwan, the heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+According to Editor-in-Chief Jonathan Kwan, the heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in an alternating manner to spread out the heat in the single array of radiating fins.
 Using the surface area formatting and accounting for both sides of the fins, the surface area came out to 0.28 square meters.
 It is not a lot, but again, this is a low profile cooler.

 Like the Noctua NH-C14 reviewed by Senior Technical Editor Preston Yuen, the NH-L9x65 stands straight up from the motherboard with the fan configuration on the top.
 However, with the NH-L9 series design, it does not add a significant height, even when the larger fan is attached to the heatsink.
 This allows for users to fit it in the tightest of cases.